 A few years later, I came under the influence of a very different teacher.
 He was fond of saying: “Punctuation is politeness to your reader.”
 He repeated it endlessly, but I don’t recall him ever explaining what he meant by it.
 It wasn’t until decades later, when a random reminiscence brought the adage back into my mind, that I realised he had been trying to persuade me that punctuation is only important to the extent that it minimises the scope for misunderstanding.
 Quite probably, he felt the same way about the use of language and grammar, although I never got the chance to ask him.

 All these years later, I sometimes find myself torn between two opposing views.
 One argument – possibly the only argument – for leaving my infinitives intact is the fear that people may think me ignorant if I split them apart.
-There doesn’t seem to be any other good reason.3See, for example, the fifth paragraph here.
+There doesn’t seem to be any other good reason.3See, for example, here.
 The same could be said for those who argue that the word “alternatives” can be used only when the options are two in number.4The word is undoubtedly derived from the Latin for “one of two”, but it doesn’t follow that the English derivation has to respect its classical origins – see, for example, the origins of “decimate”, which means, in English, almost the exact opposite of its Latin root.

 There is undoubtedly a part of me that still longs to aim for the best possible grammar, punctuation and language for any given piece of writing.
 But all too often it loses out to an even stronger desire to maximise the chances that my words will flow well and be understood.
 Sentences don’t all have to be grammatically perfect.
 Punctuation marks don’t need to be exactly right, time after time, unless a mistake could create confusion.5But readers who use dating sites might want to take note of this research that bad grammar can make you seem less attractive.